accelazh/accelazh.github.io/_posts/2014-07-4-Nova-API-Extension-Examples.md

 ---
 {% include JB/setup %}

-I have writen some examples for 3 kinds of nova api extension and cover most features:
+I have written some examples for 3 kinds of nova api extension and cover most features:
   * Resource extension: which creates a new resource, actually a collection of object.
   * Controller extension: which extends existing resource.
   * Child resource extension: which create a new resource.
 The resource is child of another parent resource.